-Students will also prepare and perform various outreach concerts in addition to helping organize and participating in a series of two Spring 2022 events, mentoring younger students as they prepare for SOA and All-State Auditions.
+Students will also prepare and perform various outreach concerts in addition to helping organize and participate in a series of two Spring 2024 events.

 Visiting guest artist work with accomplished student musicians as they work on challenging repertoire.
 2021-2022 season Masterclasses took place in October and November, 2021 with guest violinists Daniel Ching and Anthea Kreston and cellist Jason Duckles.
 The next Masterclass will take place on Friday, March 18, 2022 with bassist Xavier Foley.

-In February, 2022 guest violinist Francisco Fullana will arrive in Charleston to work with SOA Sinfonietta students in a program of music including Mozart’s Serenata Notturno and Elgar’s Serenade for Strings.
-The ensemble will present a public performance at Sottile Theatre on March 17, 2022.
+In November, 2023 guest violinist Francisco Fullana will arrive in Charleston to work with SOA Sinfonietta students in an exciting program of music for string orchestra.
+The ensemble will present a public performance at St. Matthew’s Lutheran Church on November 10, 2023.